Gaslight Radio: History

 Webb observed, "Upbeat catchy pop with skewed guitars and abstract lyrics have become the trademark of Gaslight Radio and there is no shortage of those elements here.
 However, it is nice to hear a more minimalist approach taken to most of the other tracks where drums have been stripped back and a greater prevalence bestowed upon the organ."

 A six-track EP, Chapter 6: The Hard Luck Knights, was released in 2002 via Love + Mercy / Inertia Records.
 Oz Music Project's Jasper Lee opined "[it] follows nicely onto their last release, the 7" Sleeveful of Slight and is broken down into two single tracks and four demo recordings...
 Not much to fault here, it's very much a Gaslight Radio disc, with their sound relatively intact through the years in the musical wilderness."

 Z-Nation, the group's second album, was issued in 2003 via Love + Mercy / Inertia with Gravina, Michael Alonso and Glen Berry producing.
 According to Sam Fell of Mess + Noise "[it] was a polarising release.
 Still, it was a record that found the band comfortable in their own musical skin; one where they developed their signature wall of sound.
 'I like that album.
 Not many people do, but I do,' [Rory] Cooke jokes.
 'Marty and I had been doing it for a long time by that stage, we knew how to do it, realised strengths and weaknesses of certain things'."
 Lee opined "the band have added several members to their ranks, the sum total of their parts being a fuller version of their earlier incarnation.
 The ever-languid vocals of Rory Cooke still glide through the band's defining jangly indie rhythms with a seemingly enhanced vigour."

-Gaslight Radio released a compilation album, Magic Castle Broke Songs, in August 2004.
-It included tracks from their first four EPs.
-The group's third studio album, Good Heavens Mean Times appeared in July 2006.
-Darren Levin of The Sydney Morning Herald observed "the members had to weather homelessness, doomed relationships and Melbourne's hottest summer in 45 years.
-Tracked in five days at Birdland Studios, most of the album was written on the lounge-room floor of bass player Michael Regan's flat, where songwriting brothers Martin and Rory Cooke were temporarily housed."
+Gaslight Radio shared the stage with The Breeders, Teenage Fan Club, Sparklehorse, Pavement, Spoon, Pulp, Yo La Tengo, The National and many others, while playing Big Day Out’s, Livid Festival, Homebake and the Meredith Festival, to where a young film maker was documenting the bands rise to fame.

+Gaslight Radio gave Garth Davis, (Lion, academy award nominee) his first shot at filming the bands hit single, Is By Bus in 1997.

+The film clip for “Change the Ending” was directed by Ryley Brown: DOP Cameraman for the Hollywood blockbuster, Zero Dark Thirty.